UliseSanchez/sport4all/README.md

   pip install django
 Then you track the root of the project and then execute this command: python manage.py runserver
-The only thing left is to see the url for the server and acces to it.
+The only thing left is to see the url for the server.